 This year’s Star Awards. (红星大奖) was supposed to soar, but it seemed to have gone as high as a paper plane could.
 Broadcast live yesterday from Changi Airport T4 and Jewel, the show felt like a bird in a wrong tree.
 Only here on our island is where an airport is also a leisure site.
 Or, an entertainment broadcast point.
 But, hard as I tried, I could not fathom why an airport terminal is an ideal location for an award ceremony that the stars decribed as 盛大 (shengda or grand).
 Would the Chingay be there next?
 National Day Parade?
 Or was T4 designed to be so admirably adaptable that it could be passenger building, vaccination centre and award ceremony venue?
-Or was this Mediacorp’s interpretation of using SingapoRediscovers Vouchers, while Changi Airport and Singapore Airlines was in enthusiastic marketing mode, in case we have forgotten about them?
+Or was this Mediacorp’s interpretation of using SingapoRediscovers Vouchers, while Changi Airport and Singapore Airlines were in enthusiastic marketing mode, in case we have forgotten about them?

 It must have been hard for the attendees and the nominees appearing on the unmissable red carpet.
 I, of course, speculate since I wasn’t there, neither, in all likelihood, were you.
 But you and I can imagine.
 First, there was the weather.
 I live in the east, so I experienced what the attendees and participants must have had.
 It was blazing hot in the morning, which kept everything dry, but toasted the tarmac.
-Then the sky turned grey after noon, not the expectant grey of storm clouds, but the hoary expanse that just makes everything below muggy and so unfavorable to an afternoon of red carpet arrivals at the airport.
+Then the sky turned grey after noon, not the expectant grey of storm clouds, but the hoary expanse that just made everything below muggy and so unfavorable to an afternoon of red carpet arrivals at the airport.
 You did not have to be in the stars’ shoes.
-If you had covered the anterior Jurassic Mile in such a day, you would not know what I mean.
+If you had covered the anterior Jurassic Mile in such a day, you would know what I mean.

 Red-carpet hosts Desmond Ng, Vivian Lai, Lee Teng at the driveway of T4